- A quick glance at what nibbler tool to use

 Nibblers vs. Electric shears vs. Tin-snips

-If you are wondering about what is the best metal cutting tool?
+If you are wondering about what is the best metal-cutting tool?
 Then you need to consider both Nibblers, electric shears, and tin snips.
-These are all tools that perform similar jobs, but there are major differences, benefits, and drawbacks to each of them.
-There is, you could say more than one way to cut roofing.
+These are all tools that perform similar jobs, but there are major differences, benefits, and drawbacks to each type of tool.
+There is, you could say more than one way to cut roofing materials.

 1. Tin snips